 Pie season is here, so I’ve been testing recipes for pastry dough trying to determine which one is really my favorite.
 There are so many variations on pie crust that it’s been hard to stick with just one, but my trials led me to a recipe which I think will be the new mainstay.
 They also led me to this super easy and convenient pie recipe.

 Made with lemon juice, condensed milk and egg yolks, this is more like a lemon version of Key lime pie than a typical lemon meringue, but it is very good and I’ll definitely be making it again.
 But back to the crust.
 My new favorite is Ruth’s Grandma’s Pie Crust from allrecipes.com.
 It’s very similar to the original Crisco recipe, but a little easier to roll thanks to the egg and slightly darker due to the sugar.
 For the shortening, I used a mixture of plain and butter flavored.

-- 1 9 inch deep dish pie crust, baked regular or homemade graham cracker crust
+- 1 9 inch baked pie crust, pastry or graham cracker

 - 1 (14 oz) can of condensed milk

 - 1/4 teaspoon of cream of tartar

 - 1/2 cup granulated sugar

 - 2 teaspoons cornstarch